Why is wedding photography so expensive?

 I just had to write this article today, after seeing this job request in Oneflare for a wedding photographer (this was a genuine ad posted on January 31st, 2018).

-The 5 minutes it will take to sync the time on both camera bodies to the exact second to ensure correct timeline and chronology of the event, back in the editing studio.
+The 10 minutes it will take to sync the time on both camera bodies to the exact second to ensure correct timeline and chronology of the event, back in the editing studio.

 If they did I would happily take them as a client for $40 an hour, because even though my hourly coverage rate is much higher, most of the work shooting a wedding is not seen by the client.
 The vast majority of time it takes to shoot a professional wedding the client never sees or understands.
 That is why wedding photography seems expensive.

 For every critical piece of equipment I also need a backup and to bring with this with me, such as camera bodies, light stands, additional lighting etc.

 I also purchase and spend time watching numerous photography training courses throughout the year which is vital to maintaining my professionalism.
 I spend about an hour per day on education and training.
 This cost alone is about $600 per year.

 My camera and lenses are sent to Canon Professional Services every year to be checked, sensors cleaned and kept in top condition.
 Every 6 months I painstakingly check each lens for focussing anomalies and micro adjust them which takes about two hours.